GJBoth/Masters-thesis/source/08_Neural_Network.md

 ![We show the training data and predicted concentration profile in the upper left and right panels.
 The lower right panel shows the inferred diffusion field while the lower left panel shows the CDF of the relative error of the diffusion and concentration.](source/figures/pdf/summary_constantD_varyingPINN.pdf){#fig:summary_constantD}

 In figure @fig:summary_varyingD we show a similar analysis for data with a non-constant diffusion field.
-Equation @eq:toymodel has been numerically solved on a grid consisting of 50000 points and diffusion constant profile $D(x) = 0.2 + 0.1\tanh(x)$.
+Equation @eq:toyproblem has been numerically solved on a grid consisting of 50000 points and diffusion constant profile $D(x) = 0.2 + 0.1\tanh(x)$.
 Remarkably, the neural network is able to accurately infer the network with $85\%$ of the diffusion field having an error of less than $10\%$.
 In figure @fig:projectionD we show the inferred diffusion profiles in more detail by projecting them along the time axis.
 Observe that, yet again, the error is largest where the signal is lowest.
 Nonetheless, we've proven that a neural network is able to accurately infer a coefficient field from noisy data.

 ![We show the training data and predicted concentration profile in the upper left and right panels.
 The lower right panel shows the inferred diffusion field while the lower left panel shows the CDF of the relative error of the diffusion and concentration.](source/figures/pdf/summary_varyingD_varyingPINN.pdf){#fig:summary_varyingD}